himmAllRight/himmAllRight-source/content/post/setup-optifine-minecraft-flatpak.md

 With Optifine installed, we need to configure it in the minecraft launcher.
-If Optifine was correctly installed, it should now be a selectable option at the bottom left of the window (Next to settings)
+If Optifine was correctly installed, it should now be a selectable option at the bottom left of the window (Next to settings).

 #### Add your own installation